chrisjosuedev/calendar-rest-api/README.md

 2. Go to the project folder:
    `cd calendar-rest-api`
 3. Configure your MongoDB Cluster and replace `uri` in `application.yml` with your database uri.
+4. Configure Env Variable: `SECRET_KEY`, with a new value.
-4. Build the project using Maven `mvn clean install`
+5. Build the project using Maven `mvn clean install`

 ## 🛠 Run